SSBM.V4 solid state buffer module manual

 • High performance constant current JFET output stage

-• Powered by external 5 volts from the V4 Max board
+• Powered by external 5 volts DC that also powers the V4 Max board

-• Two stage internal SMPS DC-DC converter provides split voltages followed by second stage linear regulators for clean +/- 12 volts
+• Two stage internal switching DC-DC converter provides split voltages followed by second stage linear regulators for clean +/- 12 volts

 Hardware versions